Can CBD help you chill? Here’s what we know so far.

 Like THC, though, CBD works its “magic” by cozying up to the nervous system.
 From what molecular scientists know so far, it somehow changes proteins found all over the body that are responsible for managing pain, inflammation, mood, appetite, and even memory.
 It’s still unknown how extensively it affects that internal chemistry, especially when combined with other ingredients, says Johns Hopkins University food scientist Kantha Shelke.

-The Food and Drug Administration (FDA) recently updated its CBD regulations to state that it supports further research on benefits, safety, and use.
+The Food and Drug Administration (FDA) recently updated its regulations to state that it supports further research on benefits, safety, and use of CBD products.
 For now, the extract is considered a controlled substance if it comes from cannabis plants.
-It’s less restricted when it’s harvested from hemp.
+It’s treated more like a dietary supplement or food additive when harvested from hemp.

 That seems relatively straightforward, but throw local laws into the mix and the standards become a lot more unwieldy.
 CBD is legal to sell and buy in one form or another around the US, though it’s harder to hawk across state lines because of the federal regulations.
-In places where it’s lawful, the ingredient can be added to any product as long as it contains less than 0.3 percent THC and is marketed as a cosmetic or supplement.
-If it’s labeled as a drug or dietary substance it has to undergo clinical tests and win FDA approval before the public can lay hands on it.
+In places where it’s lawful, the ingredient can be added to any product as long as it contains less than 0.3 percent THC and is marketed correctly.
+If it’s labeled as a drug it has to undergo clinical tests and win FDA approval before it’s available for public use.
 The agency has only approved one CBD medication so far: Epidolex, which is used to treat the same genetic syndrome that Charlotte Figi had.